learn-co-students/nyc-web-082420/07-active-record/README.md

 - Add a new method to interact with an instance ==> Ruby
 - Add a table to my DB ====> Rake
 - Add a new attribute/column to a table ===> Rake  (both as an instinct makes sense, but just Rake)

+## Afternoon:  Associations!
+- One to Many (probably afternoon) ie User has many Animals
+- Many to Many (probably afternoon)

+### Questions
+- 1. Any other way to test through variables instead calling from Student.all[0]
+- 2. Is there preference to name the migrate file and class name of the migrate file
+       - Convention! start with a verb, accurately describe what you're doing, must match class name inside of file
+- Other really important conventions
+  - Models are singular `student.rb` and `class Student` vs `create_table :students`

+## Process
+1. Map out your domain
+2. Create your tables (write those migration) & create or update models
+3. Test our relationships! (write seeds, seed db, go into console and check everything!)

+### One to Many
+User has many Animals
+Animal belongs to User

+1. a migration to create the Animal table (migrate the db)
+2. write seeds for animals
+3. test
+4. write another migration to add user_id to Animal table
+5. update our seeds
+6. seed and test!

+### Many to Many
+User has many UserAnimals
+    has many Animals through UserAnimals
+Animal has many UserAnimals
+    has many Users through UserAnimals

+1. migration to add UserAnimals table
+2. migration to remove user_id column from animals table
+3. Update UserAnimal model  and other models as necessary

 ## Resources
 - 5 AR Methods it might be nice to know: https://medium.com/swlh/5-must-know-active-record-methods-